mamirnadeem/azure-docs/articles/key-vault/general/troubleshoot-azure-policy-for-key-vault.md

 #### Latency on Azure policy assignment delete on Key Vault

-Microsoft.KeyVault.Data: a deleted policy assignment can take up to 24 hours to stop being enforced.
+Microsoft.KeyVault: a deleted policy assignment can take up to 24 hours to stop being enforced.

 Mitigation: update the policy assignment's effect to 'Disabled'.